brannerchinese/rc_study_plans/projects/current_and_postponed_tasks.rst

 Sphinx
 ^^^^^^

+* [Ｘ] Choose code to document with Sphinx.
+Try VisiData.
+(20170605) Moved to under VisiData heading.
 * [Ｘ] Installed `sphinx` in order to have access to `rst2html.py` for converting reST to HTML.
 (20170527)
 * [Ｘ] Converted all my in-progress notes on Chao wenyan grammar from Markdown to reST.
 (20170527) This allows me to render my markup locally; `grip` for GitHub-Flavored Markdown involved a call to GitHub itself.
 * [Ｘ] Practiced reStructuredText by rewriting some Markdown content.
 (20170526) Began with this "Current and Postponed tasks" file.